lemaoliu/lemaoliu.github.io/pub-lat.md

 # Publications
+- Yangming Li, Lemao Liu and Kaisheng Yao.
+Neural Sequence Segmentation as Determining the Leftmost Segments.
+Proceedings of NAACL 2021 (to appear).

 - Yangming Li, Lemao Liu and Shuming Shi.
 Empirical Analysis of Unlabeled Entity Problem in Named Entity Recognition.
 Proceedings of ICLR 2021 (to appear).

 - Huayang Li, Guoping Huang, Deng Cai, Lemao Liu.
 Neural Machine Translation with Noisy Lexical Constraints.
 In Journal of IEEE/ACM Trans. on Audio, Speech and Language Processing, 2020.